aholachek/storybook-mobile/README.md

 If you have any suggestions or find any bugs, please make an issue or a pr!

-**NOTE**: While developing this addon locally you'll need to manually install `peerDependencies` like so:
+**NOTE**: While developing this addon locally, if you are using npm <v7, you'll need to manually install `peerDependencies` like so:

 ```bash
 npm install --no-save react react-dom